DETAILED ACTION

 %

-Li et al. are silent on a contact length Lt1 between a first graphite particle and a Si-containing particle is equal to or more than a contact length Lt2 between a second graphite particle and the Si-containing particle.
+Li et al. are silent on a contact length Lt1 between a first graphite particle of the first graphite particles and a Si-containing particle of the Si-containing particles is more than a contact length Lt2 between a second graphite particle of the second graphite particles and the Si-containing particle.
 However, it is the position of the examiner that the contact lengths of Lt1 and Lt2 are inherent, given that the first, second, and the third active materials disclosed by Li et al. and the present application having similar mass percentage and ratio of the particle size D50.
 A reference which is silent about a claimed invention’s features is inherently anticipatory if the missing feature is necessarily present in that which is described in the reference.
 Inherency is not established by probabilities or possibilities.
 In re Robertson, 49 USPQ2d 1949 (1999).

-Regarding to claims 9, 11: Li et al. disclose a method to prepared the lithium-ion batteries.
+Regarding to claim 9: Li et al. disclose a method to prepared the lithium-ion batteries.
 The method comprising:

-mixing artificial graphite component 1, natural graphite component 2, second active material natural graphite, third active material silicon oxide compound, conductive graphite and polytetrafluoroethylene into a slurry, and
+preparing a slurry including a mixture of the artificial graphite component 1, the natural graphite component 2, the second active material natural graphite, the third active material silicon oxide compound, conductive graphite, and polytetrafluoroethylene (equivalent to a binder) (par.
+39); and

-coating the slurry on both sides of the copper foil sheet (equivalent to a negative electrode current collector), drying, and rolling to obtain the lithium-ion battery negative electrode sheet (Example 11, par.
-118) (As the mixture is in the form of slurry and is dried after coating on the copper foil, there must be a dispersion medium used in the slurry).
+coating the slurry on both sides of the copper foil sheet, drying, and rolling to obtain the lithium-ion battery negative electrode sheet (Example 11, par.
+118) (as the mixture is in the form of slurry and is dried after coating on the copper foil, there must be a dispersion medium used in the slurry) (as the mixture already includes all ingredients, obtaining the mixture is equivalent to the combination of obtaining a first kneaded body and a second kneaded body).

 Selection of any order of performing process steps is prima facie obvious in the absence of new or unexpected results (see MPEP § 2144.04 C).
 It is also noted that claim 9 is a product-by-process claim.
 “Even though product-by-process claims are limited by and defined by the process, determination of patentability is based on the product itself.
 The patentability of a product does not depend on its method of production.
 If the product in the product-by-process claim is the same as or obvious from a product of the prior art, the claim is unpatentable even though the prior product was made by a different process.”
 In re Thorpe, 777 F. 2d 695, 698, 227 USPQ 964, 966 (Fed.
 Cir.
 1985).

-Regarding to claim 10: Li et al. disclose polytetrafluoroethylene is a binder (par.
-39).
+Regarding to claim 11: Li et al. disclose a method to prepared the lithium-ion batteries.
+The method comprising:

 Claim Rejections - 35 USC § 103